 Learning to love books

-At first it is totally and utterly unclear what and when to do it.
-The babies did not know what books are, had no sense of story, had no interest.
+Reading reading reading.
+At first it was totally and utterly unclear what and when to start reading to the babies.
+They did not know what books are, had no sense of story, had no interest. or so it seemed.

 Their talent for walking was used to walk over the books or simply walk off!
 They turned to the end page after the first side.
 Few of my attempts to excite them into the wild world of words worked.